 For those families with young children, be aware that your Westie may view the child as a low-ranking “pack” member.
 This means they will not deal with pulling or squeezing their ears/tail.

-Furthermore, a Westie will not share their food or toys with a young child.
+Furthermore, a Westie will not share their toys or food with a young child.

 Along with barking, digging is another of their natural instincts.
 It is best to let these pups run free in an enclosed yard to burn some energy.